milesix/siesta/Docs/developer/ford-pages/implementation/2-wavefunction-phases.md

    e^{i \mathbf k· \mathbf R}
    \left | \phi_{j}(\mathbf R) \right >  $$

-The only difference is the inclusion of the phase term \( e^{ i \mathbf k · \tau_{j} } \).
-In SIESTA we follow the second convention, as most electronic structure codes do.
+The only difference is the addition of the phase term \( e^{ i \mathbf k · \tau_{j} } \).
+In SIESTA we follow the first convention.
 Of course, under both conventions matrices such as the Hamiltonian matrix are expressed differently:

 $$        H_{ij} = \sum_{ \mathbf R} e^{i \mathbf k·(\mathbf R
                                          + \tau_{j} - \tau_{i})} h_{ij}$$